 Unless I’m missing something absolutely vital here (and I always feel like I am with the DOM), this thing is useless when it comes to helping us figure out where price is going to go.

 It may have some utility as an easier way for people to enter trades, but when we talk about indicators here at No Nonsense Forex, we want things that help us determine direction, volume, or money management.

-The DOM Indicator does none of these things.
+The Depth of Market Indicator does none of these things.

 There’s no reason to try and trade like the Big Banks anyway, we’ve been over this, stop trying.